-Here’s a cool gif of how a packet of photons light up a small, enclosed space.
+Here’s a cool video of how a packet of photons light up a small, enclosed space.

 Believe it or not, the camera has actually captured light in motion!

-(Note: The above gif is taken from a TED video by Ramesh Raskar – an MIT professor and researcher who talked about femto photography – a state-of-the-art imaging technique that captures one trillion frames per second and is therefore able to capture moving light!)
+The above video is a TED video by Ramesh Raskar – an MIT professor and researcher who talked about femto photography – a state-of-the-art imaging technique that captures one trillion frames per second and is therefore able to capture moving light!

 Where do photons go when a light source is turned off?